Cristóbal Campos

-Cristóbal Alejandro Campos Véliz (born 27 August 1999) is a Chilean footballer who plays as a goalkeeper for Universidad de Chile.
+Cristóbal Alejandro Campos Véliz (born 27 August 1999) is a Chilean former professional footballer who played as a goalkeeper.

 Club career

 A product of Universidad de Chile youth system, as a young player, in 2017 Campos was loaned to Portuguese club Alcanenense, in addition to a brief test step in Sporting CP.

 Despite not making his debut in the Chilean Primera División, he played his first official match for Universidad de Chile in a 2020 Copa Libertadores game versus Inter de Porto Alegre on February 11, 2020.
+Campos was released on December 28, 2023, after being accused of domestic violence.

+On 20 March 2024, Campos joined San Antonio Unido in the Segunda División Profesional de Chile.

+In September 2025, Campos joined the Provincial Talagante trainings.

+Car accident

+Following playing for San Antonio Unido against Trasandino, Campos returned to Santiago and suffered a serious car accident in the Route CH-78 on 2 September 2024, where his car overturned and his right foot was partially amputated.
+His foot was finally rebuilt.

 International career

-He was called up to the Chile U20 squad for the 2019 South American U-20 Championship, but he didn't play any match.
+Campos was called up to the Chile U20 squad for the 2019 South American U-20 Championship, but he didn't play any match.
 Also, he was a substitute in the friendly match of the Chile senior team against Burkina Faso on June 2, 2017.

+Post-retirement

+In July 2025, Campos assumed as the president of seven-a-side football club Big Ballers in the Chilean championship Legends Cup.

+On 31 October 2025, Campos was appointed as the sport manager of Provincial Talagante.